Miles just looked at Laura, ‘I can see how this sort of thing would get a person in, you interest me greatly. Go on.’

 ‘Who will we send it to?’

-‘It will be intercepted unless it goes to this person -‘ he handed over a photo and address, with a note on the back.
+‘It would be intercepted unless it went to this person -’ he handed over a photo and address with a note on the back.

 ‘Thanks, Natalie, thanks, ladies.’

-He wrote four cheques, the VP pocketed them and then Miles took his leave.
+He wrote four cheques, the VP pocketed them and Miles took his leave.